HaxellG/Weather-Station/README.md

-# README Temperature and Humidity Monitor with Raspberry Pi
+# Temperature and Humidity Monitor with Raspberry Pi

 # Description:
 This is a MicroPython script used to monitor temperature and humidity using a DHT11 sensor on a Raspberry Pi Pico W.